TeamGameChanger/WordPlay/README.md

 **Optional Nice-to-have Stories**

 - [ ] User can only play the game once a day
-- [ ] User can select their desired gamemode (5 or 6 letter words)
+- [X] User can select their desired gamemode (5 or 6 letter words)
-- [ ] User can see their highest streak of consecutive days played
+- [X] User can see their current streak of consecutive days played
-- [ ] User can see their total number of games played
+- [X] User can see their total number of games played
-- [ ] User can see their total number of wins
+- [X] User can see their total number of wins
 - [ ] User recieves a daily notification reminding them to play
 - [ ] User can copy their score to share with friends
 - [X] User can see a custom keyboard that keeps track of remaining letters